-- 96 Appeal Ballot: The EC ballot to override a first-level decision on a TCK test challenge. - Associate Member: An individual who wishes to participate independently in the activities of the JCP without requiring an employer's permission.

-99 Associate Membership Agreement: The membership agreement signed by Associate Mem-100 bers.
+- 96 Appeal Ballot: The EC ballot to override a first-level decision on a TCK test challenge. - Associate Member: An individual who wishes to participate independently in the activities of the JCP without requiring an employer's permission. - 99 Associate Membership Agreement: The membership agreement signed by Associate Mem-100 bers. - Associate Seat: An Executive Committee seat filled by the election process described in sec-tion 3.7.6.

-- 101 Ballot: See Appeal Ballot, Final Approval Ballot, Final Approval Reconsideration Ballot, JSR Ap- - 102 proval Ballot, JSR Reconsideration Ballot, JSR Renewal Ballot, JSR Renewal Reconsideration - 103 Ballot, JSR Withdrawal Ballot, Maintenance Review Ballot, Maintenance Renewal Ballot, - 104 Maintenance Release Withdrawal Ballot, Public Review Ballot, Public Draft Specification Recon-

-- sideration Ballot, Transfer Ballot.
-Unless otherwise noted in this document all Ballots last for 14days. - 107 Community Seat: An Executive Committee seat filled by the election process described in sec-108 tion 3.7.6. - Contributor Agreement: A legal agreement defining the terms, particularly those concerning the grant of intellectual property rights, under which contributions are made to a project. - 111 Contributor: A JCP Member who is not a member of an Expert Group but who at the Spec 112 Lead's discretion is formally recognized as having contributed to the JSR. - 113 Dormant Specification (Dormant): A Specification that the PMO has determined has no assigned Specification Lead or Maintenance Lead, or that is not being actively developed and on which no further development is anticipated. - Early Draft Review: A 30 to 90 day period during which the public reviews and comments onthe draft Specification. - Elected Seat: An Executive Committee seat filled by the election process described in section3.7.6. - 120 Employer Contribution Agreement: An agreement that must be signed by the employer of an 121 individual Full Member in which the employer makes certain IP commitments with respect to the 122 employee's participation in the JCP. - 123 Executive Committee (EC): The Members who guide the evolution of the Java technologies. - 124 The EC represents a cross-section of both major stakeholders and other Members of the Java 125 community.
+- 103 Ballot: See Appeal Ballot, Final Approval Ballot, Final Approval Reconsideration Ballot, JSR Ap- - 104 proval Ballot, JSR Reconsideration Ballot, JSR Renewal Ballot, JSR Renewal Reconsideration - 105 Ballot, JSR Withdrawal Ballot, Maintenance Review Ballot, Maintenance Renewal Ballot, - 106 Maintenance Release Withdrawal Ballot, Public Review Ballot, Public Draft Specification Recon- - 107 sideration Ballot, Transfer Ballot.
+Unless otherwise noted in this document all Ballots last for 14 - 108 days. - Contributor Agreement: A legal agreement defining the terms, particularly those concerning the grant of intellectual property rights, under which contributions are made to a project. - 111 Contributor: A JCP Member who is not a member of an Expert Group but who at the Spec - 112 Lead's discretion is formally recognized as having contributed to the JSR. - Dormant Specification (Dormant): A Specification that the PMO has determined has no as signed Specification Lead or Maintenance Lead, or that is not being actively developed and on which no further development is anticipated. - Early Draft Review: A 30 to 90 day period during which the public reviews and comments onthe draft Specification. - 118 Elected Seat: An Executive Committee seat filled by the election process described in section3.7.6. - 120 Employer Contribution Agreement: An agreement that must be signed by the employer of an 121 individual Full Member in which the employer makes certain IP commitments with respect to the 122 employee's participation in the JCP. - 123 Executive Committee (EC): The Members who guide the evolution of the Java technologies. - 124 The EC represents a cross-section of both major stakeholders and other Members of the Java - 125 community.
 EC members are selected in an annual election process.
-The EC Policies and Pro-126 cedures are specified in the EC Standing Rules, which is a separate document. - 127 Expert Group (EG): The group of JCP Members who develop or make significant revisions to a128 Specification. - Final Approval Ballot: The EC ballot to approve the Final Draft along with its associated RI andTCK. - Final Approval Reconsideration Ballot: The EC ballot to reconsider an initial rejection of a Fi-nal Draft, RI, and TCK. - 133 Final Draft: The final draft of the Specification that will be put forward for EC approval. - Final Release: The final stage in the JSR development process when the Specification, RI, and TCK have been completed and can be licensed by implementers. - First-Level TCK Appeals Process: The process defined by the Spec Lead that allows imple menters of the Specification to appeal one or more tests defined by the Specification's TCK. - Full Member: A corporation, organization, or individual who has signed the JSPA in order to obtain full membership rights within the JCP.
+The EC Policies and Pro- - 126 cedures are specified in the EC Standing Rules, which is a separate document. - 127 Expert Group (EG): The group of JCP Members who develop or make significant revisions to a128 Specification. - Final Approval Ballot: The EC ballot to approve the Final Draft along with its associated RI andTCK. - Final Approval Reconsideration Ballot: The EC ballot to reconsider an initial rejection of a Fi-nal Draft, RI, and TCK. - Final Draft: The final draft of the Specification that will be put forward for EC approval. - Final Release: The final stage in the JSR development process when the Specification, RI, and TCK have been completed and can be licensed by implementers. - First-Level TCK Appeals Process: The process defined by the Spec Lead that allows imple menters of the Specification to appeal one or more tests defined by the Specification's TCK. - Full Member: A corporation, organization, or individual who has signed the JSPA in order to obtain full membership rights within the JCP.